Financial Assistance

 Current CSW ScholarshipsFrequently Asked Questions

-*Please note: Current FSU BSW students seeking CSW scholarships for the MSW program for Fall 2024, must also have a fully completed admissions application on file by February 28, 2024.
+*Please note: Current FSU BSW students seeking CSW scholarships for the MSW program for Fall 2025 must also have a fully completed admissions application on file by February 28, 2025.

 All College of Social Work applicants for financial aid are also expected to apply to the FSU Office of Financial Aid.
 Direct questions to (850) 644-5871.
 All long-term loans are low-interest loans with repayment deferred until the student graduates, withdraws, or changes his/her status as a full-time student.
 Short-term loans are available for emergencies only and must be repaid within 90 days.
 The Office of Financial Aid also offers resources for finding a wide variety of scholarships here.

 This program is for social workers working in public or private nonprofit child or family service agencies providing services to high-risk children and families from low-income communities or social workers providing early intervention services to infants and toddlers with disabilities in public or private nonprofit agencies under IDEA (Individuals with Disabilities Education Act).
-This program is also available for teachers, nurses, law enforcement professionals.
+This program is also available for teachers, nurses, and law enforcement professionals.
 Click here for more information.

 Through Florida State’s Center for Academic and Professional Development, these scholarships were established to provide financial assistance to deserving adults who wish to return to school on a part-time basis and are awarded based on meeting the established criteria.
 Click here for more information.